 PowerApps allows non-developers to create and publish web and mobile apps through an easy to use web-based tool.
 There is no need for Visual Studio or coding.

-Power Apps allows non-developers to create and publish web and mobile apps through an easy to use the web-based tool.
-There is no need for Visual Studio, coffee-based languages.
-You also don’t have to deal with getting something published to the fruit store.
+You also don’t have to deal with getting something published to an online store.
 If you can use a web browser, you can build and publish your own app for you or your whole team to use.
-Pretty awesome stuff.
+Pretty awesome stuff!

 Implementations and business scenarios

 There are many cases where you can use PowerApps with Power BI reporting.
 Let’s go over some of them.

 Create a fast forecasting solution to support your decisions by manually providing values for the future or with the use of advanced analytics algorithms.

 Easily type in the parameters for a what-if analysis – not just numbers but also text or other data.

 Organize a workflow using Power BI and PowerApps integration and include row-level security.
 On the report page, you can analyze and provide the appropriate values with edit functions filtered by access level.